minjung-mj-kim/minjung-mj-kim.github.io/_pages/intro.md

 # About this blog

-This blog will cover essential data science topics which are necessary to complete a machine learning project and introduce my personal projects under **Projects** category.
+This blog will cover essential data science topics which are necessary to complete a machine learning project and introduce my personal projects under **Portfolio** category.